ksindi/managers-playbook/README.md

 ## Meetings

 1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html).
 Don’t defer decisions to meetings.
-Make decisions on the spot, communicate it over long form writing, and use the meeting to discuss it.
+Make decisions on the spot, communicate it over long-form writing, and use the meeting to discuss it.
-1. Encourage proposals to be written as ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
+1. Encourage proposals to be written as Amazon style ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
     <img src="images/write-like-an-amazonian.jpg" width="400">
-1. Always end a meeting with actions, owners and timing.
+1. Always end a meeting with actions, owners and timing, so it's clear what next steps are.
+1. For staff meetings, go around the table and asking reports what their biggest concerns are.
+    > Many managers want to attend executive staff meetings, as it makes them feel needed and puts them in the know.
+I made use of this desire by setting a price of admission to the meeting: you had to fess up to at least one thing that was 'on fire.'" - Horowitz

 ## Hiring